 Cost - Although we have touched on it briefly, it is more cost effective for a watch manufacturer to purchase and use an ETA movement.
 The materials, manpower, and time spent are all cost factors that watchmakers must keep in mind when crafting a watch.

-Time - Building a watch requires a great deal of time and using an ETA movement can help speed up the process while still maintaining the technical requirements a watchmaker desires.
+Time - Building a watch requires a great deal of time, and using an ETA movement can help speed up the process while still maintaining the technical requirements a watchmaker desires.

 Overall, the shift that many brands are making to producing their movements in-house is a good thing.
 While ETA movements are certainly terrific caliber movements, there is a desire from both the consumer and the brands to have an in-house movement in the watch.
 When a luxury watch brand like Panerai controls the process of production, they are able to mold and tweak watch movements to fit very precise specifications, especially as they apply to a new watch design.

-As Panerai launches its new line of watches with in-house movements, be on the lookout for some intriguing designs and new complications.
-The shift back to a more “in-house” approach is sweeping the luxury watch industry, and Panerai is leading the charge with many others like Cartier, IWC, and JLC.
-To find a new Panerai watch that features a new P6000 calibre movement, visit us here at CJ Charles.
-We also offer full service repair, in case you’re wondering how to change your Panerai strap, need a polish, or need to identify whether you have a fake Panerai watch.
-We can’t wait to help you find the perfect new Panerai timepiece, whether it features the new in-house designed P6000 or the reliable industry standard of an ETA movement.
+As Panerai launches its new line of mechanical watches with in-house movements, be on the lookout for some intriguing designs and new complications.
+The shift back to a more "in-house" approach is sweeping the luxury watch industry, and Panerai is leading the charge with many others like Cartier, IWC, and JLC.
+To find a new Panerai men’s watch that features a new P6000 caliber movement, visit us here at CJ Charles.
+We also offer full service repair, in case you're wondering how to change your Panerai strap, need a polish, or need to identify whether you have a fake Panerai watch.
+We can't wait to help you find the perfect new Panerai timepiece, whether it features the new in-house designed P6000 or the reliable industry standard of an ETA movement.

 Written By: Vahid Morai